malthe/pq/README.rst

 The statements inside the context manager are either committed as a transaction or rejected, atomically.
-This is useful when a queue is used to manage tasks because it allows you to retrieve a task from the queue, perform a task and write a result, with transactional semantics.
+This is useful when a queue is used to manage jobs because it allows you to retrieve a job from the queue, perform a job and write a result, with transactional semantics.

 Methods